 Counting breaths: count each inhale and exhale, counting up to 10 or 20 if needed.

-Box Breathing: inhale for 4 counts, hold for 4 counts, exhale for 4 counts, hold for 4 counts.
+Box Breathing (also known as Square Breaths): inhale for 4 counts, hold for 4 counts, exhale for 4 counts, hold for 4 counts.
 Repeat as needed.

 Mountain breath: inhale for 6 counts, hold for 6 counts, exhale for 6 counts.
 Repeat as needed.

 The calming breath: inhale for 4 counts, exhale for 4 counts.
 Repeat as needed.